mbcrump/mbcrump-blog/_posts/2017-11-28-azure-tips-and-tricks59.md

 I'm pleased to announce a new FREE eBook that myself and [Barry Luijbregts](https://twitter.com/AzureBarry) recently completed called, "The Developer’s Guide to Microsoft Azure 2nd edition".

 <img style="border:3px solid #021a40" src="/files/azurebook1.png">

 [Download here](https://aka.ms/azuredevebook)

-We book a lot of consideration and feedback when construction the book and landed on Chapters that cover the following :
+We took a lot of consideration and feedback when construction the book and landed on Chapters that cover the following :

 * Chapter 1: The Developer’s Guide to Microsoft
 * Chapter 2: Getting started with Microsoft Azure